Brand Audit Complete Checklist 2025: How Brand Audit Companies Strengthen Business Position

 Step 5: Measure Brand Visibility and Awareness

-Share of Voice Analysis: Track online and offline mentions compared to competitors, revealing market conversation dominance.
+Track online and offline mentions compared to competitors.
+This reveals market conversation dominance.

-Share of Search Tracking: Monitor search volume for your brand relative to competitors, providing real-time market sentiment indicators (Marketing Week, 2024).
+Monitor search volume for your brand relative to competitors.
+This provides real-time market sentiment indicators.

 Step 6: Evaluate Brand Reputation and Sentiment

-Customer Satisfaction Scores: Net Promoter Scores and customer satisfaction surveys
+Customer Satisfaction Scores: Net Promoter Scores and satisfaction surveys

-Review Site Analysis: Systematic evaluation of feedback across platforms like Google Reviews and industry-specific sites
+Review Site Analysis: Systematic evaluation across Google Reviews and industry-specific sites

 Crisis Monitoring: Early warning systems for potential reputation threats